 The most complete outline of future events is found in that last and most mysterious of Bible books, the book of Revelation.
-In it we read of a mysterious Beast which is described with heads and horns, bringing a dreadful mark.
+In it we read of a mysterious beast described with heads and horns, bringing a dreadful mark.
 This creature is described as dominating the whole world and wielding awesome power and control.

 All eyes turned as an elderly man walked erectly into the brightly lit and lavishly decorated banquet room.
 Wine-induced laughter and loud banter—which had filled the room a mere hour ago—had abruptly given way to an eerie silence followed by subdued whisperings in the aftermath of a spine-chilling scene.
 During the height of the revelry, a hand had appeared out of thin air and had written on the wall a message in large letters.

 The occasion was a great banquet thrown by Babylonian King Belshazzar to celebrate the invincibility of Babylon.
-Babylon, which had been under siege by the troops of Cyrus the Great of Persia, considered that her walls were impregnable.
+Babylon, which had been under siege by the troops of Cyrus the Great of Persia, considered her walls to be impregnable.

-So, on that evening of the new moon of the seventh month in 539bc, Babylon's powerful elite celebrated and drank toasts.
+So, on an evening of the seventh month in 539 BC, Babylon’s powerful elite celebrated and drank toasts.
 Belshazzar had even insisted that the sacred vessels taken from the temple in Jerusalem by his grandfather decades earlier be brought.
 He wanted to use them as drinking goblets.
-Then the handwriting on the wall appeared, and the party came to a stunned halt.
-The message inscribed on the wall read, "MENE, MENE, TEKEL, UPHARSIN."
+Then the handwriting on the wall appeared and the party came to a stunned halt.
+The message inscribed on the wall read, “MENE, MENE, TEKEL, UPHARSIN.”
 The words were well-known Chaldean terms for units of weight, but their significance was utterly incomprehensible to those watching.